mrx7014/mrx7014/README.md

 ### 🚀 **Currently Working On**
 - 🐞 Catching Bugs (Learning Bug Bounty)
 - 🤖 Android Development (Breaking and Fixing ROMs)
-- 🐚 Bash Scripting (When copy-paste isn't enough)
+- 🐚 Bash Scripting (When copy-paste is not enough)
 - 🔧 Playing with Magisk and LSPosed (because why not?)

 ### 📚 **Currently Learning**